What Is Depression?

 Many people with a depressive illness never seek treatment.
 But the majority, even those with the most severe depression, can get better with treatment.
 Medications, psychotherapies, and other methods can effectively treat people with depression.

 There are several forms of depressive disorders.

 Some forms of depression are slightly different, or they may develop under unique circumstances.
-However, not everyone agrees on how to characterize and define these forms of depression.
 They include:

 - Psychotic depression, which occurs when a person has severe depression plus some form of psychosis, such as having disturbing false beliefs or a break with reality (delusions), or hearing or seeing upsetting things that others cannot hear or see (hallucinations).